Aboriginal Identity: Who is ‘Aboriginal’?

 I tell my grandchildren you might not want to go to an Aboriginal dance and you might not want to talk our language, but the whitefella still calls you Aboriginal, I don't care how you act like the whitefella.
 You are still Aboriginal, you can't change that.—Joyce Injie, Aboriginal woman, Yinhawangka tribe

-Aboriginal people about Aboriginal people
+Lateral violence—when Aboriginal people go against Aboriginal people

 Aboriginal lawyer and elder Noel Pearson from Queensland, ALP powerbroker Warren Mundine, and Aboriginal academic Marcia Langton were all met with suspicions by their own people because they engaged with people from all sides .